Play St. Andrews The Old Course

 You need a good carry here from the tee box should you want the optimal line into the green, Thick rough awaits anything short.
 The bailout is a landing strip of fairway left of the tee box, just we wary of the Sutherland bunker at 266 yards, Getting out in one is more than a challenge.
 Fire onto the second double green of the round for an interesting putt.

 5th – Par 5 (Hole O’ Cross Out)

 A good chance at birdie awaits here, A good drive down the left-hand side will be what you are looking for.
 The right-hand side has the ‘Seven Sisters’ a group of deep pot bunkers that will wreck your scorecard if found.
-If you do find the left fairway from the tee box the next set of hazards that await are the ‘Spectacle’ bunkers that are in play left and right of the green.
-Hit the wrong side of the green and you can also end up with a putt from well over 80 yards.
+If you find the left fairway from the tee box, the next set of hazards that await are the ‘Spectacle’ bunkers in play left and right of the green.
+Hit the wrong side of the green, and you can also end up with a putt from well over 80 yards.

 S.I 2 | 514 Yards